 Outside of London, Manchester is one of the UK’s leading technology hubs.
 The number of high-growth Manchester tech startups follows only—and very closely—behind Cambridge and Edinburgh.
-The county of Greater Manchester is home to 1,468 ambitious private companies, and over a third of these are technology and IP-based businesses.
+The county of Greater Manchester is home to 1,468 ambitious private companies, and over a third of these are technology or IP-based businesses.

-Today we’ve analysed the Manchester tech scene, seeing how it compares to the rest of the UK.
+We’ve analysed the Manchester tech industry, seeing how it compares to the rest of the UK.
 Plus, we’ve ranked the 14 hottest tech companies Manchester has to offer, some of the top companies in the North West.

 A broad picture of Manchester’s high-growth ecosystem